 For the Eden Landing pond complex, sets of public access, flood risk management, pond enhancement, and tidal restoration options for the eleven ponds in southern Eden Landing were combined to become the Eden Landing Phase 2 project alternatives.
 A preliminary report on the process of developing, screening, and combining the various components into alternatives was issued in 2014.
-That document is provided here as Appendix B, Eden Landing Preliminary Alternatives Analysis Report, which explains in detail the processes by which the alternatives were developed, screened, modified, and ultimately selected for inclusion in this Draft EIS/R.
+That document is provided here as Appendix B, Eden Landing Preliminary Alternatives Analysis Report, which explains in detail the processes by which the alternatives were developed, screened, modified, and ultimately selected for inclusion in this EIR.

 In 2014 and 2015, these preliminary conceptual alternatives for Phase 2 at Eden Landing were evaluated for engineering feasibility and their ability to meet the project's restoration goals while still providing the necessary flood risk management.
 These evaluations indicated that different types and combinations of flood risk management would be sufficient to achieve these goals.
 Revisions to the alternatives were made in early 2016.
-The result of this process was a set of three Action Alternatives and the required No Action Alternative (also referred to as a "No Project Alternative" under CEOA, but the NEPA term will be used throughout this Draft EIS/R) for each of the pond complexes.
+The result of this process was a set of three Action Alternatives and the required No Action Alternative (also referred to as a "No Project Alternative" under CEQA, but the NEPA term will be used throughout this EIR).

 The revised alternatives were presented at a public scoping meeting in June 2016.
-The public comments from the public scoping meeting are presented as Appendix C, Public Scoping, to this Draft EIS/R.
+The public comments from the public scoping meeting are presented as Appendix C, Public Scoping, to this EIR.